 - Translator Microbes: Computers and earphones seem to do the job.

 - Twenty Minutes into the Future

 - The Verse: Part of the Bridge Trilogy

 - Virtual Celebrity

 - Weapon for Intimidation: Maryalice uses her handgun-shaped cigarette lighter for this near the end of the book.
-The illusion collapses when, in a drunken haze, she forgets it's not real and tries to shoot someone with it.
+The illusion collapses when she pulls the trigger.